-Somewhat surprisingly, we also give the complete characterization of centrally symmetric or pseudo symmetric smooth Fano polytopes by means of directed graphs.
-In fact, \begin{Theorem} Any centrally symmetric smooth Fano polytope can be obtained from a symmetric directed graph with no even cycle. \\ {\em (b)} Any pseudo symmetric smooth Fano polytope can be obtained from a directed graph with no even cycle. \end{Theorem} \begin{proof} First, we prove (b).
-Let $\Pc$ be an arbitrary pseudo symmetric smooth Fano polytope of dimension $d$.
-By Theorem \ref{pdelPezzo}, $\Pc$ splits into $\Pc_1,\ldots,\Pc_m$ which are copies of $[-1,1]$ or a del Pezzo polytope or a pseudo del Pezzo polytope.
-Let $\Pc_1,\ldots,\Pc_{m'}$ be del Pezzo polytopes, $\Pc_{m'+1},\ldots,\Pc_{m''}$ pseudo del Pezzo polytopes and $\Pc_{m''+1},\ldots,\Pc_m$ the closed intervals $[-1,1]$.
-Then the following arguments easily follow. \begin{itemize} \item Let, say, $\Pc_1$ be a del Pezzo polytope of dimension $2k_1$ and $G_1$ a symmetric directed graph with its arrow set
+Somewhat surprisingly, we can give the complete characterization of centrally symmetric or pseudo-symmetric smooth Fano polytopes by means of directed graphs. \begin{Theorem} Any centrally symmetric smooth Fano polytope is obtained from a symmetric directed graph whose corresponding undirected graph has no even cycle. \\ {\em (b)} Any pseudo-symmetric smooth Fano polytope is obtained from a directed graph whose corresponding undirected graph has no even cycle. \end{Theorem} \begin{proof} First, we prove (b).
+Let $\Pc$ be an arbitrary pseudo-symmetric smooth Fano polytope of dimension $d$.
+By Theorem \ref{pdelPezzo}, $\Pc$ splits into $\Pc_1,\ldots,\Pc_m$ which are copies of the closed interval $[-1,1]$ or a del Pezzo polytope or a pseudo del Pezzo polytope.
+Let $\Pc_1,\ldots,\Pc_{m'}$ be del Pezzo polytopes, $\Pc_{m'+1},\ldots,\Pc_{m''}$ pseudo del Pezzo polytopes and $\Pc_{m''+1},\ldots,\Pc_m$ the closed interval $[-1,1]$.
+Then the following easily follow. \begin{itemize} \item Let, say, $\Pc_1$ be a del Pezzo polytope of dimension $2k_1$ and $G_1$ a symmetric directed graph with its arrow set

-Then $G_1$ is an odd cycle, i.e., there is no even cycle, so $\Pc_{G_1}$ is smooth by Corollary \ref{noeven} and we can check that $\Pc_{G_1}$ is unimodular equivalent to $\Pc_1$. \item Let, say, $\Pc_{m'+1}$ be a pseudo del Pezzo polytope of dimension $2k_1$ and $G_1'$ a directed graph with its arrow set i.e., we miss one arrow from $G_1$.
-Then we can also check that $\Pc_{G_1'}$ is unimodular equivalent to $\Pc_{m'+1}$. \item A directed graph consisting of only one symmetric edge yields the smooth Fano polytope of dimension one, which is nothing but the closed interval $[-1,1]$. \end{itemize} By connecting the above graphs with one vertex, we obtain the directed graph with no even cycle which yields the required smooth Fano polytope $\Pc$.
+Then $G_1$ is an odd cycle, i.e., there is no even cycle, so $\Pc_{G_1}$ is smooth by Corollary \ref{noeven} and we can check that $\Pc_{G_1}$ is unimodularly equivalent to $\Pc_1$. \item Let, say, $\Pc_{m'+1}$ be a pseudo del Pezzo polytope of dimension $2k_1$ and $G_1'$ a directed graph with its arrow set i.e., we miss one arrow from $G_1$.
+Then we can also check that $\Pc_{G_1'}$ is unimodularly equivalent to $\Pc_{m'+1}$. \item A directed graph consisting of only one symmetric edge yields the smooth Fano polytope of dimension one, that is, the closed interval $[-1,1]$. \end{itemize} By connecting the above graphs with one vertex, we obtain the directed graph whose corresponding undirected graph has no even cycle and this yields the required smooth Fano polytope $\Pc$.

 Moreover, del Pezzo polytopes and the closed interval $[-1,1]$ are constructed by symmetric directed graphs.
-Therefore, in the similar way to the above construction, by Theorem \ref{delPezzo}, we can also find the symmetric directed graph $G$ with no even cycle such that $\Pc_G$ is unimodular equivalent to $\Pc$ for any centrally symmetric smooth Fano polytope $\Pc$, also proving (a). \end{proof}
+Therefore, by Theorem \ref{delPezzo}, we can also find the symmetric directed graph $G$ such that $\widetilde{G}$ has no even cycle and $\Pc_G$ is unimodularly equivalent to $\Pc$ for any centrally symmetric smooth Fano polytope $\Pc$, proving (a). \end{proof}